HiPhish/yo-dawg.nvim/README.rst

 License
 #######

-Licensed under the terms of the MIT (Expat) license.
-See the LICENSE_ file for details.
+The source code is licensed under the terms of the MIT (Expat) license, the documentation is licensed under the terms of the CC0-1.0 license, the tests are licensed under the terms of the Unlicense.
+See the LICENSES_ directory for details.

 .. _Busted: https://lunarmodules.github.io/busted/
 .. _Selenium: https://www.selenium.dev/
-.. _LICENSE: LICENSE.txt
+.. _LICENSES: LICENSE.txt